Rightpoint/RZVinyl/README.md

 ##### Do not override `+ (id)rzi_existingObjectForDict:(NSDictionary *)dict`

-This is implemented by the `NSManagedObject+RZImport` category to handle CoreData concurrency, and internally calls the extended version with a context parameter:
+This is implemented by the `NSManagedObject+RZImport` category to handle Core Data concurrency, and internally calls the extended version with a context parameter:

 ```objective-c
 + (id)rzi_existingObjectForDict:(NSDictionary *)dict inContext:(NSManagedObjectContext *)context;